Shivang14d04/Meme-Generator/README.md

 # 🎭 Meme Generator

-A fun React app built with **Vite** that lets you generate random memes and add custom top/bottom text.
-This project was created as a hands-on way to practice React concepts like state, props, event handling, and forms.
+Meme Generator is an interactive React app built with Vite that allows users to generate random memes, customize top and bottom text, and create shareable memes instantly.
+Fully responsive with a modern, vibrant UI, perfect for fun and practice with React concepts like state, props, and event handling.

 ---